 ⇒ F × d = W × h

 This is the expression of mechanical advantage.
 So we have to find out this ratio d/h to find out the mechanical advantage of the inclined plane.

-If the mass were dropped from the height h, the work done by gravity (mg)
+If the mass m were dropped from the height h, the work done by gravity (directly) would be

 In the absence of friction, the work done by both of these paths would be equal: